tucats/ego/expressions/README.md

 This is used in github.com/tucats/ego/app-cli/tables for example, to support a filter expression in the tables.SetWhere() method.
-When an expression is set on a table, the table printing operation will only show rows for which the where-clause results in a boolean "true" value.
+When an expression is set on a table, the table printing operation will only show rows for which the where-clause results in a boolean defs.True value.
 The symbol table is refreshed with each row of the table (the symbol names are taken from the table column names) so the expression can be re-evaluated with each row.